-Information Processing Packages: WORDSKIL MANAG-ER-A product designed as a mainframe utility that can be used to link several word processor units to a mainframe computer.
+Information Processing Packages: 1900 WORKSKIL MANAGER-A product designed as a mainframe support package for the 7500 terminal executive known as WORDS-KIL.
+WORDSKIL MANAGER is the mainframe utility that can be used to link several word processor units to a mainframe computer.
 A document from a word processor can be sent to the mainframe by a single command.
 When the document has been stored in the mainframe by a word processor unit it can be made available for retrieval by any or all of the other word processor units.
 In this way, an "electronic mail" facility is provided.